-Inspired by these discussions, our study analyzes the conditions under which the intermediaries-overshadowed by the Ming Chinese and Mongols in size, economy, culture and military power-became clients of these two imperial powers, or complete-ly merged with them, or were neglected by them, or became a powerful broker who eventually outcompeted the two empires.
+Inspired by these discussions, our study analyzes the conditions under which the intermediaries-overshadowed by the Ming Chinese and Mongols in size, economy, culture and military power-became clients of these two imperial powers, or completely merged with them, or were neglected by them, or became a powerful broker who eventually outcompeted the two empires.
 Like the small states, the intermediaries showed different capacity to mobilize relational resources (we do not use the word diplomacy here because the intermediaries were not bound to an inter-state system) to their own advantage.
-When the Chinese and the Mongol empires were highly antagonistic to each other with a power imbalance, highly antagonistic to each other with a power imbalance, highly antagonistic to each other with a power imbalance, highly antagonistic to each other with a coordingly.
+When the Chinese and the Mongol empires were highly antagonistic to each other with a power imbalance, highly antagonistic to each other with a power balance, or showed little antagonism with a power balance, the flexibility of the intermediaries shifted accordingly.
 They tried to appeal to one imperial patron, or both of them, or greatly differentiated from them (see Table 2).
 When analyzing the changing agency of the intermediaries, we adopt a processual perspective.
 Their different fates of rise towards power, or descent towards irrelevance or demise will be discussed.